M2Ys4U/socksjs/README.markdown

 `` var SocksConnection = require('socksjs');``

 SocksConnection implements node's Duplex Stream.
-See the Node documentation for [Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable) and [Writable](http://nodejs.org/api/stream.html#stream_class_stream_writable) streams to see what methods and events are available in addition to those listed below.
+See the Node documentation for [Stream consumers](http://nodejs.org/api/stream.html#stream_api_for_stream_consumers) to see what methods and events are available in addition to those listed below.

 ### Creating a new SocksConnection ###
 `` var sock = new SocksConnection(remote_options, sock_options); ``